a gluten-forward food diary

 in my early 20’s, i wasted way too much time worrying if my interests were cool.

-i had just moved to brooklyn, and found myself surrounded by a cluster of late 20-somethings with impeccable style and taste in music, two things i thought i sorely lacked.
+when i moved to brooklyn, i found myself surrounded by a cluster of late 20-somethings with impeccable style and taste in music, two things i thought i sorely lacked.

 i wanted to be quirky. i wanted to be hip. i knew at least, that i didn’t want to be basic.

-i began to keep quiet about the things i loved that didn’t align. sweetgreen salads. taylor swift. pumpkin spice.
+and so, i began to keep quiet about the things i loved. sweetgreen salads. taylor swift. pumpkin spice.

-luckily, i came to my senses over time and adopted a new perspective: who the f*ck cares? i learned to stop prioritizing the potential judgment of others over my own joy.
+luckily, i came to my senses and adopted a new perspective: who the f*ck cares? slowly, i learned to stop prioritizing the potential judgment of others over my own joy.

-these mooncakes are dedicated to that past self, and to all the joys and comforts that fall brings us. enjoy these with people that make you feel cozy. maybe even with a pumpkin spice latte in hand 😉
+these mooncakes are a gift to that past self, dedicated to all the joys and comforts that fall brings us. embrace the things that make you you, and enjoy these with people that make you feel cozy 🥰.

 notes